0xfbravo/mb/README.md

 ## 🗄️ Database Configuration

-The application uses PostgreSQL with connection pooling for optimal performance and resource management.
+The application uses PostgreSQL with Tortoise ORM for database operations and connection pooling.

 ### Connection Pool Configuration

-The database connection pool can be configured using environment variables:
+The database connection pool is managed by Tortoise ORM and can be configured using environment variables:

 ```bash
 # Database connection settings